You're grieving a childhood you can't quite name, and exhausted from being the one who always holds it together.

 These patterns didn't come from nowhere

-Most of the adults I work with grew up in homes where their needs were quietly, or not so quietly…secondary.
+Most of the millennials I work with grew up in homes where their needs were quietly, or not so quietly…secondary.
 Maybe a parent who couldn't regulate their own emotions, so you learned to manage theirs.
 Maybe a household where love felt conditional on how well you performed, how little trouble you caused, how good you were at reading the room.

 You didn't develop anxiety.
 You developed a finely tuned survival system.